snoozleEmily/library_system/README.md

 To use this library management system, follow these steps:

 1. Clone this repository to your local machine.
-2. Install Python if you haven't already.
+2. Install Python if you have not already.
 3. Navigate to the project directory.
 4. Run the main Python file to start the system.